State Wildlife Agency Authority and Mission Fulfillment

 State wildlife agencies have broad responsibilities to conserve and protect all wildlife for all people, but limited capacity to fulfill these responsibilities given declines in traditional funding sources, such as hunting and fishing license sales.
 At the same time, an unprecedented loss of biodiversity – driven by climate change, habitat alteration, and invasive species – is making it even more challenging for these agencies to fulfill their duties.
 To adequately respond to the biodiversity crisis, as well as the rapidly growing demand for wildlife-based recreation activities besides hunting and fishing, these agencies will need additional funding, expanded authority, and governance rooted in diversity and inclusion.

 The traditional model of state wildlife management has mostly focused on the recovery and conservation of game species (e.g. waterfowl, elk, deer), yet 98% of wildlife do not fall in this category and one third of wildlife species are at risk for extinction.
 (National Wildlife Federation)

 Key Point 2

-Two-thirds of plants in North America have gone extinct since European settlement, and one-fifth of invertebrates (e.g. insects, mollusks, etc.) are at risk for extinction.
+Globally, 40% of plants and 20% of invertebrates (e.g. insects, mollusks, etc.) are at risk of extinction.
 Despite these declines, most state wildlife agencies do not have authority to manage plants or invertebrates.
-(University of Washington ; Nature)

 Key Point 3